-We now split the budget balance variables on the right-hand side, Column (2), and find that both first-release errors are persistent with coefficients that are roughly equal.
-The lagged first-release error in revenues (spending) helps to explain the first-release error in revenues (spending).
+Table 4 reports the estimates for revenues and spending errors, respectively.
+Columns (1) and (4) find that both errors are persistent with coefficients that are roughly equal.
+The lagged error in revenues (spending) helps to explain the error in revenues (spending).
 However, there are no "cross effects" from spending to revenues and vice versa.
-The coefficient estimates of the first-release GDP error are roughly unchanged compared to Column (1).
+The coefficient estimates of the GDP error for the spending error are about twice the size of those for the revenues error.
+This explains why the variable was positive and significant in the regression for the budget balance forecast error.
+In the following subsection we will delve deeper into the role of the GDP growth error.
 On both the first-release in revenues and spending equation, the projected increase in revenues in t-1 exerts a significant and negative effect, while the projected increase in spending has no effect.
-The debt ratio now exerts a significantly negative effect on the spending error: higher indebtedness lowers first-release spending relative to its projection, along this channel improving the budget balance relative to its projection.

-Turning to Column (3), the fiscal rule index and the number of government changes are not significant.
-The type of government exerts a significantly (at the 5% level) negative effect on the first-release revenues error and no effect on the first-release spending error.
+These findings suggest that only part of the projected increase in revenues is realised, implying over-optimism at the projection stage.
+Spending, in turn, may be suppressed because the underlying revenues increase fails to materialise.
+The debt ratio now exerts no effect on the revenues error and a significantly negative effect on the spending error: higher indebtedness lowers first-release spending relative to its projection, along this channel improving the budget balance relative to its projection.
+Turning to Columns (2) and (5), the fiscal rule index and the number of government changes are not significant.
+The type of government exerts a significantly (at the 5% level) negative effect on the revenues error and no effect on the spending error.
 The estimates of the coefficients on the other variables are essentially unchanged.
-Finally, replacing the first-release real GDP growth with the nominal GDP growth error leaves the estimates essentially unchanged.
-Only the t-1 projected increase in spending now exerts a significant positive effect on the first-release revenue error.
+Finally, replacing the real GDP growth error with the nominal GDP growth error in Columns (3) and (6) leaves the estimates essentially unchanged.
+Only the t-1 projected increase in spending now exerts a significant positive effect on the revenue error.